microsoft/vscode-docs/remote-tutorials/ssh/connect-to-vm.md

 ![Checking uname in the terminal](images/ssh/check-uname.png)

 You can use the bash shell to browse the file system on the VM.
-Create a new folder "demo" with `mkdir demo`, and you can browse and open folders on the remote home directory with **File** > **Open Folder**.
+You can also browse and open folders on the remote home directory with **File** > **Open Folder**.

 ![Remote open folder](images/ssh/remote-open-folder.png)